Technion – Israel Institute of Technology: Chemistry

 The Schulich Faculty of Chemistry offers a variety of joint programs, including with materials engineering, chemical engineering, physics, and food engineering.
 It also offers a joint degree with the Faculty of Biology leading to a degree in molecular biochemistry.
 Around 100 research projects at the faculty are sponsored by industry and national and international foundations.
 It also offers a variety of outreach and youth programs.

-The Coastal and Marine Engineering Research Institute (CAMERI)
+Coastal and Marine Engineering Research Institute (CAMERI)

 Held equally by the Technion and The Israeli Ports Company, The Israeli CAMERI is the leading applicative research Institute in Israel dedicated to Physical Oceanography, Marine Engineering and Coastal Engineering.
-Founded in 1976 it hosts two unique research facilities (wave-basin and wave-flume), both are the biggest of their kind in Israel.
+Founded in 1976 it hosts two research facilities (wave-basin and wave-flume), both are the biggest of their kind in Israel.
 CAMERI has become with time a national authority in various data and research aspects related to the Israeli coastal and marine environments.

 Computer Science

-Founded in 1969, this is one of the largest Technion faculties, with over 1,000 undergraduate students and 200 graduate students.
+Founded in 1969, this is one of the largest Technion faculties, with over 1,800 undergraduate students and 300 graduate students.

 The Faculty of Computer Science was ranked 15th among 500 universities in computer sciences for 2011 and 18th of 500 since 2012.
 The Faculty is located in the Taub Family Science and Technology Center, following the support of the philanthropist Henry Taub.